Applying as a non-Year 12 FAQ

 Applicants are advised to contact the admissions offices of the institutions they are applying to for possible consideration of their non-standard Year 12 studies in their application.

 Note that International Baccalaureate (IB) students apply as Year 12 students through UAC.

 Yes, this means you are a non-Year 12 applicant.
 Anyone not finishing a standard Year 12 in 2014 is a non-Year 12 applicant when applying through UAC.

 It's a common myth that when you are over 21 you are ‘mature-aged' and you can get into uni based on your age.
 Your age alone is not enough to get you into uni.

 Generally you will need some kind of qualification before an institution will make you an offer.
 For example, institutions may look at your Year 12 studies, results in the Special Tertiary Admissions Test (STAT), or your achievement in various alternative entry pathways.

 When you begin your application, select ‘No' when you are asked if you are undertaking an Australian Year 12 in 2014.
 Otherwise, you'll complete your application in exactly the same way as a Year 12 applicant.
 Apply online and fill in all the details that relate to you.

 Generally, a non-Year 12 application will take more time to assess than a Year 12 application.
 You'll have more studies and qualifications that need to be checked and verified and this takes more time than a simple Year 12 application.

-However, there are some studies and qualifications that the institutions don't take into account when looking at your application.
+However, there are some studies and qualifications that the institutions don't take into account when looking at your application and which you don't need to include.
 These are:

 - AQF Certificates I and II